-Members queried why in the vital signs, under 75 all-cases mortality were there no indicators attached and members felt these needed to included so they could see what they were scrutinising.
+Members queried why in the vital signs, under 75 all-cases mortality there were no indicators attached and members felt these needed to included so they could see what they were scrutinising.
 Ms Robinson agreed for this information to be included.

-The direction of travel members felt would have been a benefit to be include so progress could be tracked and scrutinised.
+The panel felt that it would be beneficial to include information on direction of travel so that progress could be tracked and scrutinised.
 Ms Robinson confirmed that the vital signs were being developed and were in draft.
 When the plan was launched it would include a performance framework, and performance against the vital signs would be reported through that framework.
 Members were concerned that they had not had chance to scrutinise the performance framework before the report went onto Cabinet.
-Ms Robinson advised members that at this stage, while the plan was in draft format, it was important that members were satisfied that the vital signs reflected what performance information members required and that the detail behind the vital signs would be shared through performance reporting arrangements, when members scrutinised progress.
+Ms Robinson advised members that at this stage, while the plan was in draft format, it was important that members were satisfied that the vital signs reflected the performance information that members required.
+The detail behind the vital signs would be shared through performance reporting arrangements, when members scrutinised progress.
 Ms Robinson agreed to include the vital signs milestones in the quarterly monitoring report as requested by a member of the panel.

-Ms Robinson explained that the report was going to Full Council on the 16th December 2021 where members would have another opportunity to see the final draft and it would be monitored quarterly with through the existing resources reporting arrangements through Cabinet and scrutiny panel meetings.
+Ms Robinson explained that the report was going to Full Council on the 16th December 2021 where members would have another opportunity to see the final draft and it would be monitored quarterly through the existing resources reporting arrangements.

 Working with families and offering peer support to vulnerable mothers was welcomed by members.
-Mr Barnes confirmed that officers had recognised that the additional resource to support the enhanced model would be beneficial to this cohort of women in the disadvantaged areas.
+Mr Barnes confirmed that officers had recognised that the additional resource to support the enhanced model would be beneficial to this cohort of women in disadvantaged areas.

-Members welcomed the work to reduce health equalities across the borough and as requested by a member, that the age of death be included within the vital signs performance data.
+Members welcomed the work to reduce health inequalities across the borough and it was requested by a panel member that the age of death be included within the vital signs performance data.

 Teenage pregnancy figures had historically been high within North East Lincolnshire and members queried why it was not mentioned in the plan.
-Mr Barnes confirmed there had been a general decline in teenage pregnancy however the figures remained high compared to other local authorities.
+Mr Barnes confirmed there had been a general decline in teenage pregnancy, however, the figures remained high compared to other local authorities.

-Smoking, specifically in pregnant women was a concern to members who felt this needed to be reflected within the vital signs.
-Mr Barnes confirmed that there was not enough reliable data from the hospitals in the last year due to the pressure of covid-19 and he explained that anyone in hospital who smoked would now be referred to the stop smoking service for help, advice and support to stop smoking.
+Smoking, specifically in pregnant women, was a concern to members who felt this needed to be reflected within the vital signs.
+Mr Barnes confirmed that there was not enough reliable data from the hospitals in the last year due to the pressure of COVID-19 and he explained that anyone in hospital who smoked would now be referred to the stop smoking service for help, advice and support.

-Members requested to see the death rates of people coming out of hospital and died within 30 days.
+Members requested to see the death rates of people who had died within 30 days of coming out of hospital.
 Mr Barnes said it was above expected levels but had improved in recent years.
-A member felt the panel had lost focus on these figures and would welcome an update at a future meeting on the SHIMI and the progress made against these results
+A member felt the panel had lost focus on these figures and would welcome an update at a future meeting on the mortality figures and the progress made against these results.